2018 XCO Timetable

 It’s my first time, what can I expect?

 Cross country mtb racing is about finding out who is the quickest from point A to point B. It’s about pushing yourself harder than you ever could in training, it’s about going faster than you ever could on your own and it’s about having fun!
-“You can’t win the race on your first lap, but you can lose it” Sage advice!
-You’ll start at the same time as everyone else in your category, so get warmed up and ready to go from 0 to 180 bpm in the blink of an eye as you sprint off into the distance.
-Mt Zoom are sponsoring the fastest lap prize at every round, but try and save something for the last lap – that’s when the race is won.
+“You can’t win the race on your first lap, but you can lose it” Sage advice – try and save something for the last lap!
+You’ll start at the same time as everyone else in your category, so get warmed up and ready to go from 60 to 180 bpm in the blink of an eye as you sprint off into the distance.

 How long will my race last?